 We all know countries where the matrimonial process is particularly strange, the traditions associated with that can be, at least, surprising, etc. From arranged marriages, polygamy and even the allowance to marry animals or objects are the kinds of topics that the majority of the world is not used too, but what is happening in Kyrgyz society is much more peculiar and for me, serious.

-If we want a world of freedom and tolerance, let us reflect, share and discuss about important topics.
+If we want a world of freedom and tolerance, let us reflect, share and discuss important topics.
 Welcome to the Global Call.
-Take an action!
+Take action!
 Call the world for it.